How to Play Encrypted Media With MediaPlayer on Android Devices

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Encrypt Secured media files on Android apps using Appdome
+How to Implement Encrypt Secured media files in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Encrypt Secured media files without an SDK or gateway: